 Generally, over half the investment of a mining, construction, highway transportation or logging business is in its equipment.
 Good preventive maintenance is a priority and contributes to the success of the business.
-The hands-on approach to AVTEC's Diesel/Heavy Equipment Technologies program helps students learn how to service, maintain, and repair equipment ranging from semi-trucks to bulldozers.
+The hands-on approach of AVTEC's Diesel/Heavy Equipment Technologies program helps students learn how to service, maintain, and repair equipment ranging from semi-trucks to bulldozers.
 As most equipment is powered by diesel engines, students will disassemble, measure, and reassemble engines to factory specifications.
 The technology changes in the past few years have led to the use of laptop and dedicated scan tools for diagnosis of electronically controlled engines and systems.
 Because of the complexity of this equipment, students should have good mechanical aptitude, strong reading and mathematics skills, should possess a good work ethic, and have the desire to succeed.
 The nature of the training requires that students sometimes work outdoors.
 Warm clothing, rain gear, and proper safety boots are required.
-Construction equipment such as dump trucks, road graders, front-end loaders, backhoes, bulldozers, and a large transport truck are utilized by students developing mechanical skills.
+Construction equipment such as dump trucks, road graders, front-end loaders, backhoes, bulldozers, and large transport trucks are utilized by students developing mechanical skills.

-Demonstrate understanding using the following electronic equipment and functions:

-- Laptop Computers - Electronic Tablets (I-Pads are used in the program provided as part of the books and supplies) - Understand opening, reading, sending and replying to e-mail. - Have a valid e-mail address. - Have a basic understanding of computer graphic interfaces - Operate diagnostic equipment, scan tools and manufacturer software.
+- Demonstrate understanding using the following electronic equipment and functions: - Laptop Computers - Electronic Tablets (I-Pads are used in the program provided as part of the books and supplies) - Understand opening, reading, sending and replying to e-mail. - Have a valid e-mail address. - Have a thorough understanding of computer graphic interfaces, specifically Windows. - Operate and interpret diagnostic equipment, including scan tools utilizing OEM software.

-- Clean driving record, with the ability to earn a valid Alaska driver's license. - Able to begin the process to earn a Commercial Driver's License (CDL).

-- Demonstrate the ability to show up on time, rested and dressed for the work day. - Safety conscience, situationally aware of surroundings.
+- Clean driving record, with the ability to earn a valid Alaska driver's license. - Able to begin the process to earn a Commercial Driver's License (CDL). - Demonstrate the ability to show up on time, rested and dressed for the workday. - Safety conscious, situationally aware of surroundings.
 Understands and willingly enforces industry safety standards. - May need to be able to apply and receive a TWIC card.

-- Students will be exposed to and should be comfortable with constant physical activity.
-Will need to demonstrate the ability to stand, walk, sit, lift, carry, push, pull, twist, turn, bend squat, climb, kneel, crouch, crawl and reach. - The following are minimum level of physical requirements expected to be performed. - Lift 75 pounds - Carry 50 pounds - Push 100 pounds - Pull 50 pounds - Vision is critical.
-Proper prescription safety glasses are recommended for student's with prescription lenses. - Student should supply properly fitting work clothes, steel toe or reinforced toe work boots.
-Student's should be prepared and dressed appropriately for working in incremental winter weather.
+- Ability to succeed in a high paced environment with rigorous academic and technical training. - Students will be exposed to, and should be comfortable with, constant physical activity.
+Will need to demonstrate the ability to stand, walk, sit, lift, carry, push, pull, twist, turn, bend, squat, climb, kneel, crouch, crawl and reach. - The following are minimum level of physical requirements expected to be performed: - Lift 75 pounds - o Carry 50 pounds - o Push 100 pounds - o Pull 50 pounds - Vision is critical.
+Proper prescription safety glasses are recommended for students with prescription lenses. - Student should supply properly fitting work clothes, and steel toe or reinforced toe work boots.
+Student's should be prepared and dressed appropriately for working in inclement winter weather.

-Diesel/Heavy Equipment Technologies - Total Clock hours 1080
+Diesel/Heavy Equipment Technologies